julez-dev/goebaykleinanzeigen/README.md

 # goebaykleinanzeigen

-goebaykleinanzeigen is an experimental library for scraping eBay Kleinanzeigen written in go.

-eBay Kleinanzeigen should not be confused with the normal eBay.

-There is a runnable example in the cmd directory.

-This library is written with the intend to scrape cars listings but all categories should work.

 ## _Disclaimer_

-This project is in early development and \*_will_ be buggy.
+This project is in early development and **will** be buggy.

 I am not associated with eBay Kleinanzeigen or eBay in any way.

-Use at your own risk.
+Use this code at your own risk.

+## Introduction

+goebaykleinanzeigen is an experimental library for scraping eBay Kleinanzeigens data written in go.

+eBay Kleinanzeigen should not be confused with the main site eBay.

+There is a runnable basic example for scraping cars in the cmd directory.

+This library is written with the intend to scrape car listings but all categories should work and will be added in the future.

 ## Why webscraping?